askua/tlbwss/README.md

 and application".

 #### Software Architecture
-Software architecture is based on python 3.10+, tesorflow 2.4+, xgboost, scikit-learn You need to install Graphviz （https://graphviz.org/download/） to visualize the neural network model
+Software architecture is based on python 3.10+, tesorflow 2.4+, You need to install Graphviz （https://graphviz.org/download/） to visualize the neural network model

 #### Requirement
 matplotlib>=3.5.2
 numpy>=1.22.4